-We’ve been looking at mindfulness in several past posts – now let’s look more closely at how mindfulness relates to our experiences of chronic pain.
+Today we’re looking at how mindfulness relates to our experiences of chronic pain.
 I’ve asked my pain management colleague Dr. David Kannerstein to say more about this connection.
-If you’d like to ask Dr. Kannerstein a question for a future post, click here.

 In various Buddhist traditions, mindfulness is a form of meditation that’s used as part of one’s spiritual development, with the goal of reaching enlightenment, as Thubten Chodron discussed.
 In recent years, mindfulness has become widely used to help in treating those with chronic pain, as well as those suffering from emotional disorders such as depression.